Why the Gym Feels So Intimidating (And How I Got Over It)

 I avoided asking for help.

-And growth doesn’t live in comfort.
+Growth doesn’t live inside comfort.

 When the Plan Scared Me

-Once I finally got a rhythm, my trainer handed me a new 10-day plan.
-It was harder.
-Way harder.
+Then my trainer handed me a new 10-day plan.

 “I looked at it and it scared the living s** out of me.
 I was like, I can’t do any of this.”